kevinsean-10/Deep-Learning-for-Heart-Disease-Classification/README.md

 3. Train and test the model:
 MLP-CNN.py

-4.View the results in the console or saved logs.
+4. View the results in the console or saved logs.

 # 📄 Report